The way we work. Professionalism in action.

 To resolve a situation, you can also seek advice or support from:

-• The Informal Conflict Management System (via your manager or Human Resources);
+- The Informal Conflict Management System (via your manager or the Human Resources Branch); and

-For information on who to contact for issues related to harassment, see Appendix D.
+For information on who to contact for issues related to harassment and violence prevention (see the Values and Ethics Resources placematFootnotea).

 Chapter 3: Conflict of interest and post-employment